Robert Goulet: Musicals

+Film, television, recordings

+Goulet's first film performance was the animated musical feature Gay Purr-ee (1962), in which he provided the voice of the male lead character, 'Jaune Tom', opposite the female lead character, 'Mewsette', voiced by Judy Garland.

+Goulet began a recording career with Columbia Records in 1962, which resulted in more than 60 best selling albums.
+His first non-singing film role was in Honeymoon Hotel (1964), co-starring Jill St. John.

+Goulet frequently appeared on U.S. network television programs singing with Judy Garland and Julie Andrews.

 On May 25, 1965, Goulet mangled the lyrics to the U.S. national anthem at the opening of the second Muhammad Ali–Sonny Liston heavyweight championship fight in Lewiston, Maine in front of the smallest crowd in a heavyweight championship: 2500.
 It was actually the last fight for Cassius Clay before he chose the name Muhammad Ali.
 It was supposed to have been held in Boston but there was a mix-up and Lewiston was a last minute site replacement.
-Goulet had never sung the U.S. anthem in public before; the only anthem that he had ever done publicly was "O Canada".
+Goulet had never sung the U.S. anthem in public before; the only anthem that he had ever performed publicly was "O Canada".
 Goulet replaced the lyric "dawn's early light" with "dawn's early night" and also fervently intoned "gave proof through the fight."
 The fans booed, while Howard Cosell chortled thinking it good fun and all part of the spectacle.
 Now there was something to talk about besides the strange fight that ended in the first round with what has become known in the history books as the "phantom punch".
 The gaffes were reported in newspapers nationwide the next morning, and Goulet was criticized in opinion columns for a lack of knowledge of the lyrics.
 As Dorothy Kilgallen had predicted on Goulet's appearance on What's My Line? a few days before, the anthem lasted longer than the fight, which was over early in the first round.
-Goulet had his biggest pop hit in this year, when his single "My Love, Forgive Me" reached No. 16 on the Billboard Hot 100 and No. 22 in Canada.
+Goulet had his biggest pop hit that year, when his single "My Love, Forgive Me" reached No. 16 on the Billboard Hot 100 and No. 22 in Canada.